panique/huge/README.md

 preinstalled on php/apache2.
 If it's not activated, please do so by uncommenting this line `extension=php_openssl.dll` in your php.ini !
 * 4. change the links/etc in config/config to your needs!
 You need to provide the URL of your project here to link to your project from within verification/password reset mails.
-* 5. in config/config.php, change COOKIE_DOMAIN to your domain name and put a personnal COOKIE_SECRET_KEY
+* 5. in config/config.php, change COOKIE_DOMAIN to your domain name
+* 5. in config/config.php, change COOKIE_SECRET_KEY to something new, simply a random string that will be a unique code for your project

 #####HOW TO INSTALL 4-FULL-MVC-FRAMEWORK VERSION